Safety in Colombia

 Avoid clichés

 Colombia has long suffered from a negative reputation in terms of safety, but it’s important not to rely on clichés and stereotypes.
-It’s also important to detach oneself from certain ‘sensationalist’ media, which are still 20 years behind the times.
-Here are some common clichés about security in Colombia that need to be clarified.
+It’s important to detach ourselves from certain media that are still 20 years behind the times.
+Here are some common clichés about safety in Colombia that need to be clarified.

 - All places in Colombia are dangerous: not true.
 As in many countries, some places in Colombia are safer than others.
-Major cities such as Bogotá, Medellín, Cali and Cartagena have seen a marked improvement in safety and are considered relatively safe for travellers.
-However, it is still important to take basic safety precautions and avoid areas known for their high crime rate.
+Major cities such as Bogotá, Medellín, Cali and Cartagena have seen a marked improvement in security, and are considered relatively safe for travellers.
+However, it's always important to take basic safety precautions and avoid areas known for their high crime rate.

 - Kidnapping is common: although kidnapping was a serious problem in Colombia in the past, it has declined considerably in recent years.
-Enhanced security measures and progress towards peace have helped to reduce kidnapping cases considerably.
+Enhanced security measures and progress towards peace have helped to significantly reduce the number of kidnappings.

-- Tourists are often targeted: Tourists are not specifically targeted in Colombia.
-As in many tourist destinations around the world, there may be isolated cases of theft and petty crime.
+- Tourists are often targeted: tourists are not specifically targeted in Colombia.
+As in many tourist destinations around the world, there can be isolated cases of theft and petty crime.
 By observing basic safety precautions, the risks can be considerably reduced.
 On the contrary, tourists are safer than Colombians in their own country.

 - Colombia is at war: no. Although Colombia has experienced decades of internal armed conflict, the country has made enormous progress in the peace process and has considerably reduced levels of violence.
 The security situation has improved in much of the country, but there may still be isolated areas where the presence of illegal armed groups is a problem.